sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 .. warning::
     Privacy features (such as differential privacy or other forms of disclosure control) are currently under active development.
 More information on currently available extensions can be found in the :doc:`/usage/extensions` section.

+Config Files
+^^^^^^^^^^^^
+It is also possible specify variable specifications, distribution providers and privacy levels through a .toml config file.
+This is mostly intended for working with the :doc:`/usage/cli`, but can also be used in the Python API.
+Information on how to use config files can be found in the :doc:`/usage/config_files` section.